Airfirm/datafun-05-sql/README.md

 ## Author: Oluwafemi Salawu
 ### Project Repo Folder: datafun-05-sql

+# db03_queries.py
+Updated all my query files under sql_queries folder
+I created a python script that creates a new sql_queries folder if none existed.
+Then run all the query files in the folder.
+Created a new sql_output folder to save the outputs of each queries in their respective csv files

 # Project Description:
 We'll use Python to create and manage the overall database.
 We'll use SQL to interact with the relational data and tables.